 Let’s imagine you want to open a plant nursery.
 You spend months and money purchasing everything you need, picking the perfect name and creating a beautiful logo.
 But when you go to register your domain name, you realize a plant nursery two cities away already owns it.
 You would either have to rebrand all your assets or use a variation of a name brand, which would guide your audience to the other business.

-To avoid this, register your domain name as soon as you choose your business name.
+To avoid this, when starting a business, register your domain name as soon as you choose your business name.
 You can even streamline the process by using a business name generator that immediately shows you the available domains related to each idea.

 Choose the right domain extension